Maldoror886/HW_1_Git_and_GitHub-1/README.md

 Hi Tina.
 This is Naigong Wang and Jiaxu Liu from 1054 - ClassA.

 This assignment will demonstrate what we learned so far including Terminal, Git and GitHub.
-We created this repository to introduce ourselves in separate branches.
+We created this repository to introduce ourselves in separate branch.